aniketchaudhari3/pegasus-os/README.md

 - _Mac_
 - _Linux_

-### Pure JavaScript
+### Pure Vanilla JavaScript

-Only JavaScript,no other JavaScript libraries used.
+Only Vanilla JavaScript,no other JavaScript libraries or frameworks used.